BalunasLab/mpact/README.md

 Full instructions for data processing are included in the MPACT manual.

+_Updates in Rev 22.02.26_

+- Added filtering of database hits by kingdom and genus

 _Updates in Rev 22.02.19_

 - Added support for Bruker Metaboscape peak lists